GroupEat/groupeat-api/workbench/groupeat/orders/docs/api/main.md

         {
             "id": 8,
-            "rawPrice": 46.6,
+            "rawPrice": 4660,
-            "reducedPrice": 39.7,
+            "discountedPrice": 3970,
             "createdAt": "2015-01-30 16:09:26",
         }

 ### Get order [GET]

 Only the customer who created it or the corresponding restaurant can see the order.
 The `rawPrice` is the sum of the price of all the ordered product formats and will stay unchanged.
-On the other hand, the `reducedPrice` might decrease if people join the group order.
+On the other hand, the `discountedPrice` might decrease if people join the group order.

 + Response 200